 - Pérez Art Museum Miami (PAMM).
 (Formerly Miami Art Museum) Free admission the second Saturday of the month with activities for families from 1-4 p.m., including family-friendly tours and chances for children to create art.
 The museum also is free to visitors the first Thursday of every month, and there will be talks, performances and movie screenings on Thursday nights, when the museum is open until 9 p.m.

 - Wolfsonian-FIU.
 Free every Friday from 6-9 p.m, often with films, talks and café drinks specials.

 Library Museum Pass Program.
 The Miami-Dade Public Library System offers a chance to visit some of our best local museums and attractions for free.
 Visit your nearest branch library and get a museum pass with your library card.
-The Museum Pass offers visitors free admission for a family of four to the Deering Estate at Cutler, Fruit & Spice Park, HistoryMiami, Miami Children’s Museum, Miami Science Museum, Pérez Art Museum Miami, Vizcaya Museum and Gardens and Zoo Miami.
+The Museum Pass offers visitors free admission for a family of four to the Coral Gables Museum, Deering Estate at Cutler, FIU Frost Art Museum, Fruit & Spice Park, HistoryMiami, Jewish Museum of Florida–FIU, Lowe Art Museum–UM, Miami Children’s Museum, Pérez Art Museum Miami, Vizcaya Museum & Gardens, and The Wolfsonian–FIU.

-Here are the free museum days in Broward:
+Find the free museum days in Broward here.